 Horseradish makes this the best Bloody Mary recipe we've tasted.
 Without the horseradish, you'll have a more traditional Bloody Mary, and without the alcohol, you'll have a Virgin Mary.
-Serve with a stalk of celery, dill pickle spear or even green olives. —Taste of Home Test Kitchen
+Serve with a stalk of celery, dill pickle spear or olives. —Taste of Home Test Kitchen

 Total TimePrep/Total Time: 10 min.